goodluckoguzie/goodluckoguzie.github.io/about.md

 ---
 layout: default
 title: About
-description: "Learn about Dr. Goodluck Oguzie's professional journey, research approach, education, and experience in AI, machine learning, and social robotics."
+description: "Learn about Dr. Dirichukwu Goodluck Oguzie (PhD, MSc, BSc in Computer Science) - professional journey, research approach, education, and experience in AI, machine learning, and social robotics."
 ---

 # About Me